codefresh-io/cap-docs.codefresh.io/_docs/reference/shared-configuration.md

 ---
-title: "Shared runtime configuration repo"
+title: "Shared configuration repo"
 description: ""
-group: runtime
+group: reference
 toc: true
 ---

-A Codefresh account with a hosted or a hybrid runtime can store configuration settings in a Git repository.
-This repository can be shared with other runtimes in the same account, avoiding the need to create and maintain configurations for each runtime.
+A Codefresh account with a hosted or a hybrid runtime can store configuration manifests for account-level resources in a Git repository.
+This repository can be shared with other runtimes in the same account, avoiding the need to create and maintain configuration manifests for every runtime.

 * Hosted runtimes
-  As part of the setup for a hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
-Codefresh then creates the shared configuration repository.
+  As part of the setup for a hosted runtime, Codefresh creates the shared configuration repository in the selected organization, together with the default Git Source repo.
+See [Connect Git provider]({{site.baseurl}}/docs/incubation/hosted-runtime/#2-connect-git-provider) in Hosted GitOps setup.

 * Hybrid runtimes
-  When you install the first hybrid runtime for an account, you can define the shared configuration repo through the `--shared-config-repo` flag.
+  When you install the first hybrid runtime for an account, you can manually define the shared configuration repo through the `--shared-config-repo` flag.
 If the flag is omitted, and the runtime account does not have a shared configuration repo, it is created in the runtime installation repo, in `shared-config` root.
+See [Installing a hybrid runtime]({{site.baseurl}}/docs/docs/runtime/installation/).
+  For older versions of hybrid runtimes, upgrade the runtime to create the shared configuration repo, as described in [Upgrading hybrid runtimes](#upgrading-hybrid-runtimes) later in this article.

 > Currently, Codefresh supports a single shared configuration repo per account.

-### Shared runtime configuration repo structure
+### Shared configuration repo structure
-Below is a representation of the structure of the shared configuration repo for runtimes.
+Below is a representation of the structure of the shared the repository with the shared configuration.
 See a [sample repo](https://github.dev/noam-codefresh/shared-gs){:target="\_blank"}.

 ```